Mankatha: Box office

 The film opened at second rank in Malaysia, grossing $803,666 in its first weekend, with a per screen average of $19,602 (highest per screen average) claiming the second-highest opening weekend for a Tamil film.
 After four weeks, the film grossed ₹0.6 crore in Malaysia.
 In the United Kingdom, the film grossed $179,054 from 16 screens, opening at No.1 spot and No.4 in the all-time chart Overall the film grossed $1,104,911 in Malaysia in six weeks, and $268,533 in UK at the end of the third week.
 Sun Pictures, the distributors declared that Mankatha grossed ₹80 crore worldwide in thirty days, nearing the end of its run.
 Sify termed the film as a blockbuster as well as the year's biggest commercial success.
 The film completed a 50-day run at the box office and was ranked as second highest grosser in Tamil cinema behind Enthiran at the time of its release.
 According to The Times of India, the film grossed ₹100 crore at the worldwide box office in its final run.
-However, Madras Musings stated that the film made only ₹68 crore in its lifetime.
+However, Moneycontrol stated that the film made only ₹68 crore in its lifetime.

+Mankatha was re-released in theatres on January 23, 2026, to coincide with its 15th-anniversary year.
+The re-release was met with a massive fan response at the box office.